micmejia/bible-dump/NKJV/Joel/Joel 2.md

 The Lord will answer and say to His people, "Behold, I will send you grain and new wine and oil, And you will be satisfied by them; I will no longer make you a reproach among the nations.

 ###### 20
-"But I will remove far from you the northern _army,_ And will drive him away into a barren and desolate land, With his face toward the eastern sea And his back toward the western sea; His stench will come up, And his foul odor will rise, Because he has done [^h]monstrous things."
+"But I will remove far from you the northern _army,_ And will drive him away into a barren and desolate land, With his face toward the eastern sea And his back toward the western sea; His stench will come up, And his foul odor will rise, Because he has done monstrous things."

 ###### 21
-Fear not, O land; Be glad and rejoice, For the Lord has done [^i]marvelous things!
+Fear not, O land; Be glad and rejoice, For the Lord has done marvelous things!

 ###### 22
 Do not be afraid, you beasts of the field; For the open pastures are springing up, And the tree bears its fruit; The fig tree and the vine yield their strength.

 ###### 23
-Be glad then, you children of Zion, And rejoice in the Lord your God; For He has given you the [^j]former rain faithfully, And He will cause the rain to come down for you-- The former rain, And the latter rain in the first _month._
+Be glad then, you children of Zion, And rejoice in the Lord your God; For He has given you the former rain faithfully, And He will cause the rain to come down for you-- The former rain, And the latter rain in the first _month._

 ###### 24
 The threshing floors shall be full of wheat, And the vats shall overflow with new wine and oil.

 ###### 25
-"So I will restore to you the years that the swarming [^k]locust has eaten, The crawling locust, The consuming locust, And the chewing locust, My great army which I sent among you.
+"So I will restore to you the years that the swarming locust has eaten, The crawling locust, The consuming locust, And the chewing locust, My great army which I sent among you.

 ###### 26
 You shall eat in plenty and be satisfied, And praise the name of the Lord your God, Who has dealt wondrously with you; And My people shall never be put to shame.